 A domain name is an identification string that defines a realm of administrative autonomy, authority or control within the Internet.
 Domain names are formed by the rules and procedures of the Domain Name System (DNS).
-Any name registered in the DNS is a domain name. – Wikipedia
+Any name registered in the DNS is a domain name.
+As per Wikipedia.

 The statement above clarifies what a domain name is.
-Popular examples are www.google.com and www.facebook.com.
+Famous examples are www.google.com and www.facebook.com.

 Think of a domain name as your online street address.
-Technically, it is your IP address that will lead a customer to you, but the domain name is the way they can get to you.
-While the website is like your online shop, people get to find you with your domain name.
+Technically, your IP address will lead a customer to you, but the domain name is the way they can get to you.
+So, while the website is like your online shop, people get to find you with your domain name.
 Therefore, it is the first step to getting your online presence and growing your brand using the internet.

 Thanks to the Domain Name System (DNS), visitors won’t need to memorize your IP address.
-They use your domain name instead, and this makes the process of registration to be an important one because it will become more than just a street address; it becomes part of your brand.
+Instead, they use your domain name, making the registration process vital because it will become more than just a street address; it becomes part of your brand.

 There are some opinions that domains don’t affect SEO.
-However, this is a misinterpretation because, as you have already known, a good or dictionary word is searched more-often in search engines than a random word.
-Thus it makes it a brand with more searches and more rankings because of credibility along with Google has more than 200 ranking factors, including domain elements.
-Therefore, choosing an SEO friendly domain name is necessary and is not a meaningless job.
-Then let’s move on how to select a great domain name.
+However, this is a misinterpretation because, as you already know, a good or dictionary word is searched more often in search engines than a random word.
+Thus it makes it a brand with more searches and rankings because of its credibility, along with Google having more than 200 ranking factors, including domain elements.
+Therefore, choosing an SEO-friendly domain name is necessary and is not a meaningless job.
+Then let’s move on to how to select a great domain name.

 Choosing a General Top Level Domain name (TLD)